-CONDITIONAL ADMISSION TO ST. AUGUSTINE HIGH SCHOOL - ACADEMICS
+CONDITIONAL ADMISSION TO ST. AUGUSTINE HIGH SCHOOL-ACADEMICS

-Some incoming students are admitted to St. Augustine High School on the condition that they are required to enroll in the Shepherd Course.
-The Shepherd Course provides students with a number of academic tools and resources that are designed to ensure a successful high school career.
-The determination to require that an incoming student enroll in the Shepherd Course is made at the conclusion of the St. Augustine Summer Session.
+Some incoming students are admitted to St. Augustine High School on the condition that they are required to enroll in the Shepherd Study Skills Course.
+The Shepherd Study Skills Course provides students with a number of academic tools and resources that are designed to ensure a successful high school career.